 At Slater & Zurz LLP, we take your health and safety seriously.
 We will review your case to determine whether you may be entitled to compensation from an employer, the manufacturer(s) of asbestos products to which you or a loved one was exposed, and governmental entities responsible for your military service-related exposure to asbestos.
 Call us to schedule a free consultation, during which we will review your claim, answer your questions, and recommend the best path forward.

 Mesothelioma is a result of long-term exposure to asbestos.

 The Centers for Disease Control and Prevention (CDC) reported 45,221 deaths from asbestos and other related mineral particles in 2015, the latest year for which the CDC has statistics.
-The greatest risk of asbestos exposure is occupational, especially during maintenance and remediation of buildings containing asbestos.
-The latency period for discovery of asbestos-related disease is from 20 to 71 years.
-The median survival time after a malignant mesothelioma diagnosis is 12 to 21 months, although some mesothelioma patients have survived more than ten years after their diagnoses.
+The greatest risk of asbestos exposure is occupational, especially during the maintenance and remediation of buildings containing asbestos.
+The latency period for the discovery of asbestos-related diseases is from 20 to 71 years.
+The median survival time after a malignant mesothelioma diagnosis is 12 to 21 months, although some mesothelioma patients have survived more than ten years after their diagnosis.

 You may have heard about workers who developed mesothelioma—typically, but not always, in the lungs—years after workplace exposure to asbestos:

 - Factory workers.

 - Power plant workers.

 Before the carcinogenic (cancer-causing) nature of asbestos was known, asbestos was routinely used for industrial applications, and installed in homes, office buildings, schools, and other structures where humans live, work, and play.